Key Biscayne's Saturday menu

 Sake Room

-On this Saturday, let us spoil you with excellent Sushi rolls and a FREE Crunchy Crab salad on us*
+Go sailing with friends this Saturday… start your meal right with our delicious baos

 Open for Indoor & Outdoor seating Dine-In, Takeout or Delivery from Noon to 10 p.m.
-Close at 11 p.m. on Friday and Saturday
+Open until 11 p.m.
+Fridays and Saturdays.

 Call (305) 456-0488 to place a takeout or delivery order directly